tlswg/tls-key-share-prediction/draft-davidben-tls-key-share-prediction.md

 ## Updates to the Service Parameter Keys Registry

-This document updates the Service Parameter Keys registry {{I-D.ietf-dnsop-svcb-https}} with the following entry:
+This document updates the Service Parameter Keys registry {{RFC9460}} with the following entry:

 | Number | Name                 | Meaning                  | Format Reference            | Change Controller |
 |--------|----------------------|--------------------------|-----------------------------|-------------------|